Loading...

 SSC GD Constable Exam: Overview

 The SSC GD Constable exam is one of the largest government recruitment exams in India.
-Every year, lacs of candidates apply for the opportunity to join paramilitary forces such as
+Every year, lakhs of candidates apply for the opportunity to join paramilitary forces such as

 Who conducts SSC GD Exam?